JamesGJ5-Learning-To-Code/todo-list/README.md

 - Will use classes for practice
 - Consider adding getters and setter to classes, but only if security requires
 - Try to make as many class properties private as possible
+- Stop class methods and properties from polluting global namespace so much

 # Step-By-Step Plan